-As CGD, the Group's parent company, is headquartered in Europe, the Capital Requirements Directive (CRD) IV (the Directive), a European regulation that became effective on 1 January 2014, together with the Portuguese legal standards arising from the Directive, is applicable to the Group.
+As CGD, the Group's parent company, is headquartered in Europe, Capital Requirements Directive (CRD) IV (the Directive), a European regulation that became effective on 1 January 2014, together with the Portuguese legal standards arising from the Directive, is applicable to the Group.
 From a remuneration perspective, it imposes a maximum ratio between variable and fixed remuneration for identified senior managers and material risk-takers of European banking organisations (including their international subsidiaries).

-In 2014, the Group considered the maximum ratio and the corresponding impact on our remuneration structure and our CEO was found to be the only employee falling within the scope of the Directive.
-We comply with the spirit and letter of the regulation in a simple and transparent manner and, in 2014, the CEO's remuneration was restructured to ensure compliance with the Directive.
-The CEO's long-term incentive awards were cancelled and a role-based, non-pensionable allowance was introduced as compensation for the cancellation of the longterm incentive.
+The Group complies with the spirit and letter of the regulation in a simple and transparent manner and, in 2014, the CEO's remuneration was restructured to ensure compliance with the Directive.
+The CEO's long-term incentive awards were cancelled and a role-based, non-pensionable allowance was introduced as compensation for the cancellation of the long-term incentive.
 The role-based, non-pensionable allowance has the flexibility to be increased or decreased to reflect changes in role.
 Role-based pay will not be adjusted for performance and will not be considered as salary for pension and benefits purposes.
 It will be reviewed and fixed annually.
 Our approach will assist us to remain competitive in terms of total remuneration, which is essential when considering that this regulatory requirement does not apply to the majority of our local competitors and the increasingly competitive market for talent in financial services.